aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/apng/_index.md

 ﻿---
-title: Convert from APNG to other supported formats using Aspose.Imaging for Java
+title: Convert from APNG(Animated Portable Network Graphics) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/apng
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from APNG to other formats using Java platform
+description: Aspose.Imaging API can easily convert from APNG(Animated Portable Network Graphics) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from APNG format using Aspose.Imaging for Java" h2="Convert from APNG image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from APNG format using Aspose.Imaging for Java" h2="Convert from APNG(Animated Portable Network Graphics) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from APNG images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from APNG(Animated Portable Network Graphics) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from APNG format to other available formats using Aspose.Imaging for Java.
+A file with .apng (Animated Portable Network Graphics) extension is a raster graphic format and is an unofficial extension to the Portable Network Graphic (PNG ).
+It comprises of multiple frames (each of PNG image) that represents an animation sequence.
+This gives similar visualization as a GIF file.
+APNG files support 24-bit images and 8-bit transparency.
+APNG is backward compatible with non-animated GIF files.
+APNG files use the same .png extension and can be opened by applications such as Mozilla Firefox, Chrome with APNG support, iMessage apps for iOS 10.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}